 Keyword research will help you understand how your online competition is using keywords, and will help you devise a strategy for choosing keywords that match your business well.
 The greater the volume of searches on a keyword, the more competitive it is, and the more difficult it will be to rank highly for that keyword.
 When optimizing your webpages for certain keywords, you will need to find a balance between relevance and difficulty.

-Search Engine Optimization (SEO)
+What is Search Engine Optimization (SEO)?

 SEO is the practice of publishing and marketing information in a way to improve search engine understanding of Web site content.
 SEO copywriting is a style of writing and formatting information to increase the exposure to search queries by enhancing the relevance of the document to the search engine criteria and algorithm.